-4. Reserve Furniture, Signage and Gazebo
+7. Reserve Furniture

-A Gazebo, park benches, bins and signage are common features within these reserves.
+Park benches, lighting, bins and wooden table/chairs are a feature of this reserve.
 This equipment is checked on a regular basis to establish that the fixtures and fittings are mechanically sound and suit their intended purpose.
 Plumbing, painting and carpentry improvements will be carried out as required to ensure the robust nature of these fixtures.